haoliuhoward/howardliu-lab/content/authors/admin/_index.md

 ---

 Welcome!
 My lab's current research focuses on state violence and human rights violations.
-Our team members study the components of repressive states and examine the ways in which states establish and uphold political control using different coercive institutions and tactics.
+Our team members study repressive regimes and examine the ways in which states establish and uphold political control using different coercive institutions and tactics.
 We employ a range of methods in our research, including spatial and network analysis, causal inference, and experimental studies.

-We foster a collaborative environment in our lab, offering opportunities for research collaboration and mentorship.
+In the lab, we collaborate.
+The lab environment offers opportunities for research and mentorship.